jplattel/obsidian-query-language/README.md

 }
 ```

-The plugin throws an error of the SearchIndex isn't available.
+The plugin throws an error if the SearchIndex isn't available.
 You might run into this if your plugin is loaded before the OQL plugin.
 So it's nice to catch that error and show the user a message 🖖.
 Otherwise it returns a promise which might contain the results!

 ## Todo / Features

 - [x] Sorting the ouput?
-- [x] Add a tag field to the table output
+- [x] Add a tag field to the table output.
 - [x] Allow more complex [logical query operators](https://fusejs.io/api/query.html).
-- [x] Upgrade to a format string for all outputs
+- [x] Upgrade to a format string for all outputs.
-- [x] Expose a .search(query) function on the plugin for other developers to use.
+- [x] Expose a `.search(query)` function on the plugin for other developers to use.
 - [ ] Add a template `graph`?
 - [ ] Allow queries on frontmatter specific fields?
 - [ ] Created/Modified timestamps are available, can we query those as well?
 - [ ] Multiple queries?
 (Idea by [Liam](https://github.com/liamcain/))
 - [ ] Configure Fuse settings in a settings tab of the plugin? (sensitivity for fuzzy matching for example)
-- [ ] Convert to search API of obsidian once it's available.
+- [ ] Convert to search API of Obsidian once it's available.